 Through the PRODUCED program, a student can earn an Associate of Science in Engineering degree (or equivalent) from their local community college and then a Bachelor of Science degree in Engineering Science from the University of Virginia, all without leaving their home community.
 That is, by enrolling in their local, participating community college, students can take the first steps towards becoming an undergraduate engineering student at the University of Virginia and ultimately earning their Bachelor of Science degree in engineering from U.Va.

 ** For fall 2014, UVA anticipates adding the Mechanical Engineering degree as well.
-Final confirmation of the Mechanical Engineering offering wil be given in January 2014.
+Final confirmation of the Mechanical Engineering offering wil be given soon.
 (Plan of Study for Mechanical Engineering degree) **

 Students are choosing to earn their bachelor’s degree in engineering through PRODUCED because the program is: